|

 Rico, Virgin Islands.
 Canadian provinces: Alberta,

-Newfoundland, Northwest Territories, Nova Scotia, Prince Edward Island,
+Newfoundland and Labrador, Northwest Territories, Nova Scotia, Nunavut, Prince Edward Island,

 We’re ready to get started and would like